romanz/trezor-agent/README.md

 A new key may be generated on OnlyKey as follows:

+First make sure your OnlyKey is in config mode by holding the 6 button down for 5 or more seconds and then re-entering your PIN.

 To create a new ED25519 SSH key (Default):

 `$ onlykey-agent test@hostname.com --slot 1 -v -g`